Just-Natsuki-Team/NatsukiModDev/README.md

 ### Installation

-Please note that we do **not** officially support installations using mod management software.
+Please note that we do **not** officially support installations using mod management software, nor do we support installations from sources other than our official GitHub.

 **Read the instructions carefully.**